cityofaustin/Residential-Permitting/_content/residential-toolkit/express-permits.md

 * removing drywall or insulation to evaluate or observe the home-structure
 * roof repair: just replacing decking boards
 * foundation repair that doesn't increase impervious cover
-* limitations for bathroom and kitchen remodels&nbsp;
+* limitations for bathroom and kitchen remodels
   * converting bathtubs and showers
   * plumbing fixtures cannot be added or relocated
   * walls cannot be relocated or removed